bmlt-enabled/bmlt-export/readme.txt

 == Description ==

-BMLT Export is a plugin that will automatically send a BMLT Export to NAWS once a month..
+BMLT Export is a plugin that will automatically send a BMLT Export to NAWS once a month.

 == Usage ==